wp-plugins/vat-ecsl/readme.txt

 **Roles**

-  * Provides role you can use to control who is able to create and submit returns
+  * Provides roles you can use to control who is able to create and submit returns
   * Give your accountant limited access to be able to submit returns
   * Or only give your accountant the ability to view returns.